Homodyne Measurement of a Non-Hermitian Qubit Undergoing Fluorescence: Non-Hermitian Qubit

 \section{Non-Hermitian Qubit}

-A non-Hermitian qubit is an isolated two-level system that interacts with a lossy or gain channel, or with both.
-The system evolves unitarily under an effective non-Hermitian Hamiltonian that accounts for the interaction with these channels.
-The qubit can separately undergo spontaneous emission or fluorescence.
-Such a non-Hermitian fluorescent qubit can be modeled using the measurement scheme of a three-level system discussed in the previous section.
-This is achieved by post-selecting the trajectories from the detector measurements in which no jump from $\ket{e}$ to $\ket{g}$ has occurred.
-These trajectories include homodyne measurements of the $\ket{f} \to \ket{e}$ spontaneous decay as well as decay into the non-Hermitian lossy channel at the rate $\gamma_g$.
-By averaging over all such trajectories, one can model a non-Hermitian fluorescent qubit, where the qubit is formed within the $\ket{f}$ and $\ket{e}$ manifold.
-The average dynamics of such a non-Hermitian qubit, especially close to the exceptional point (EP) where the eigenstates coalesce, can be studied through the formalism of the Liouvillian superoperator.
-Later, we compare the dynamics obtained from this approach with those obtained from the post-selected average trajectory approach.
+A non-Hermitian qubit is a two-level system that interacts with a lossy channel, a gain channel, or both.
+The system evolves under an effective non-Hermitian Hamiltonian that captures the influence of these channels.
+Such a non-Hermitian qubit can be modeled using the measurement schemes of a two-level or a three-level system undergoing spontaneous emission, as discussed in the previous section.

+In the two-level system, this is achieved by postselecting trajectories in which the quantum jump from the excited state to the ground state occurs.
+When the jump is included, the exceptional point (EP) is observable only during the transient stage of the evolution.
+In the three-level system, the non-Hermitian qubit is realized by postselecting detector trajectories in which no jumps from $\ket{f}\rightarrow\ket{e}$ and $\ket{e}\rightarrow\ket{g}$ occur.
+In this case, the system exhibits \(\mathcal{PT}\) symmetry, since the coherent evolution between $\ket{f}$ and $\ket{e}$ is governed by the difference in the eigenvalues of the Liouvillian that describes the postselected dynamics confined to the $\ket{f}$ and $\ket{e}$ manifold.
+If the $\ket{f}\rightarrow\ket{e}$ jump is not postselected, homodyne detection of the spontaneous decay $\ket{f}\rightarrow\ket{e}$ can be performed.
+By averaging over the resulting measurement trajectories, one can model a non-Hermitian fluorescent qubit formed within the $\ket{f}$ and $\ket{e}$ manifold.
+The average dynamics of such a non-Hermitian qubit—particularly near the exceptional point, where eigenstates coalesce—can be analyzed using the Liouvillian superoperator formalism.
+Later, we compare the dynamics obtained from this approach with those derived from the postselected ensemble-averaged trajectory method.

-As shown in the Appendix \ref{appendix B}, the differential equation for the vectorized density matrix \( \rho = (\rho_{ee}, \rho_{ef}, \rho_{fe}, \rho_{ff})^T \) of the $\ket{f}$ and $\ket{e}$ manifold can be written in the form \( \frac{d\rho}{dt} = \mathcal{L} \, \rho, \) where the Liouvillian operator $\mathcal{L}$ is given by
+As shown in the Appendix \ref{appendix B}, the differential equation for the vectorized density matrix \( \bar\rho = (\bar\rho_{ee}, \bar\rho_{ef}, \bar\rho_{fe}, \bar\rho_{ff})^T \) of the $\ket{f}$ and $\ket{e}$ manifold can be written in the form \( \frac{d\bar\rho}{dt} = \mathcal{L} \, \bar\rho, \) where the Liouvillian operator $\mathcal{L}$ is given by